Fully quantum description of the Zundel ion: combining variational quantum Monte Carlo with path integral Langevin dynamics: Extension to the stochastic case: correlating the noise by QMC

-Performing MD and PIMD simulations with a QMC-generated PES relies on the possibility of evaluating the nuclear forces with finite variance and in a reasonable amount of time.
-As already done in the previous sections, we denote the $3NM$-dimensional force acting on all the $NM$ quantum replicas by
+In our approach, the potential energy landscape and thus the ionic forces acting on each particles are evaluated by VMC.
+As already done Sec.~\ref{met}, we denote the $3NM$-dimensional force acting on all the $NM$ quantum replicas by

-where $\boldsymbol{\nabla}_{\mathbf{q}}$ is the gradient relative to the Cartesian coordinates $\mathbf{q}$ of all the images of the nuclei.
-By taking into account all the implicit and explicit dependence of $V(\mathbf{q})$ on both the nuclear positions $\mathbf{q}$ and the electronic parameters set $\boldsymbol{\lambda}$, Eq.~(\ref{force}) can be decomposed into three different contributions: